 When asking “How important is training in the service industry?”, the answer is simple: It’s critical to success.
-Right now, you’d be hard pressed to find a company who isn’t working its hardest to get new customers and to keep and grow their existing ones.
+Right now, you’d be hard-pressed to find a company that isn’t working its hardest to get new customers and to keep and grow their existing ones.
 Every touchpoint in the customer experience is an opportunity to make a difference, and top-notch training is vital.

 Making top-notch training happen

 There are, of course, numerous details that go into an excellent experience, but a company’s training delivery methods, types of training, and a focus on continuous training can play an enormous role in tapping into your biggest resources: your people and teams.
 Often, people and teams are the knees making the biggest difference for your customers, whether they’re providing incredible support, reflecting the personality of the business, or helping your customers get the most out of your product or service.

 For the next few minutes, we’ll take a look at a few important aspects to consider when weighing out your training approaches.
 Three areas that should be intentionally focused on are…

 - Onboarding (where team members learn the ropes of the company and their role